gody7334/StreamingKNORA/StreamingKNORA_Spark/README.md

 StreamingKNORA-Spark
 ========
-This folder contains S-KNORA implementation using Spark.
-This implementation is used to select optimal batch and used as the baseline for distributed version.
+This folder contains S-KNORA implementation using Spark for performance evaluation.
+Evaluation involves testing various parameters on different datasets to measure accuracy and throughput, and monitor resource utilization.

 ## Build
 using Maven, This is a Maven project.
 To compile the project, run: